jido2015/-gurudian-main-api/README.md

 1. Ensure that your terminal is in the root of this project
 2. Run `. ./setup.sh` in your terminal
 3. Setup Postman (See section below)

+### Accessing admin panel
-To access the admin panel at `/admin/`, you would need to set `admin` role to your user.
+1. To access the admin panel at `/admin/`, you would need to set `admin` role to your user.
 See below for `Roles Setup`
+2. By default, there is already an admin role (for non production environment only): check at `/db/seeds.rb`

 ### Postman Setup